On the Convergence Rate of Sinkhorn's Algorithm: Estimates for Conjugate Functions

 A priori estimates for conjugate ($c$-convex) functions are very familiar in optimal transport (e.g., \cite{Villani.09}).
 In the context of entropic optimal transport, such ideas have been used in the context of bounded or Lipschitz costs (e.g., \cite{Carlier.21, DiMarinoGerolin.20}); that line of argument is generalized by \cref{le:unifCont} below but does not apply in the setting of main interest to us.
 For quadratic cost, \cite{MenaWeed.19} bounds the dual potentials in order to bound certain empirical processes.
 While the quadratic cost is special as it is separable up to an inner product, those bounds are the closest precursors that we are aware of.

 Given a measurable function $f:\X\to[-\infty,\infty]$, we define its conjugate $f^{c}:\Y\to[-\infty,\infty]$ and its biconjugate $f^{cc}:\X\to[-\infty,\infty]$ by

 provided that the integrals are well defined.
-We note the abuse of notation: the first conjugation involves $c(\cdot,y)$ and $\mu$ while the second involves $c(x,\cdot)$ and $\nu$.
-The results of this section will be applied in two situations: \begin{itemize} \item The Sinkhorn iterates satisfy $\psi_{t}=\varphi_{t}^{c}$ and $\varphi_{t+1}=\varphi_{t}^{cc}$ for $t\geq0$, by their definition~\eqref{eq:SinkDual}. \item If $(\varphi_{*},\psi_{*})$ are potentials, they solve\footnote{To be precise, while the potentials are only defined up to nullsets, we choose versions satisfying~\eqref{eq:Schrodingersystem} everywhere.} the Schr\"odinger system~\eqref{eq:Schrodingersystem} which can be restated as $\psi_{*}=\varphi_{*}^{c}$ and $\varphi_{*}=\varphi_{*}^{cc}$. \end{itemize} In both situations, the involved integrals are well defined.
+We note the abuse of notation: the first conjugation involves $c(\cdot,y)$ and $\mu$ while the second involves $c(x,\cdot)$ and $\nu$.\footnote{Moreover, an abuse of terminology: to distinguish from optimal transport theory, one might want to call~$f^{c}$ a soft conjugate or soft $c$-transform, but we have opted for brevity.} The results of this section will be applied in two situations: \begin{itemize} \item The Sinkhorn iterates satisfy $\psi_{t}=\varphi_{t}^{c}$ and $\varphi_{t+1}=\varphi_{t}^{cc}$ for $t\geq0$, by their definition~\eqref{eq:SinkDual}. \item If $(\varphi_{*},\psi_{*})$ are potentials, they solve\footnote{To be precise, while the potentials are only defined up to nullsets, we choose versions satisfying~\eqref{eq:Schrodingersystem} everywhere.} the Schr\"odinger system~\eqref{eq:Schrodingersystem} which can be restated as $\psi_{*}=\varphi_{*}^{c}$ and $\varphi_{*}=\varphi_{*}^{cc}$. \end{itemize} In both situations, the involved integrals are well defined.
 The common feature is that $\varphi_{t+1},\varphi_{*}$ are biconjugates of some function~$f$ (either~$\varphi_{t}$ or~$\varphi_{*}$).
 Moreover, we have a priori bounds on quantities such as $\mu(f)$ and $\nu(f^{c})$, cf.~\eqref{eq:SinkMeansIncrease1}--\eqref{eq:SinkMeansIncrease2}, whence we do not mind having such expressions in our estimates below.

 Throughout this section, $(\X,d_{\X})$ and $(\Y,d_{\Y})$ are metric spaces with arbitrary but fixed reference points $x_{0}\in\X$, $y_{0}\in\Y$.
 In the case of normed spaces, those are usually taken to be the origins.
 For brevity, we denote $|x|:=d_{\X}(x,x_{0})$ for $x\in\X$ and $|y|:=d_{\Y}(y,y_{0})$ for $y\in\Y$, even in the metric case.